gene-git/wg_tool/README.md

 New:

  - *--details*
-Modifes -l, -rpt and -rrpt to provide detailed information in addition to the summary.
+Modifies -l, -rpt and -rrpt to provide detailed information in addition to the summary.

 New: